patooworld/PWCloud/Microsoft-Build-lab.md

     ```
     Sample insight widget extension.
     ```
+13. Click **File->Save All**.
 13. Hit CTRL+` to open the integrated terminal.
 Type 'vsce package' to package your extension.
-14. Copy the directory link of your extension.
+Type 'Y' and enter when prompted if you would like to continue without the repository field.
+14. Use “Ctrl + C” to copy the file location of the vsix package from the terminal.
 15. Open **SQL Operations Studio.** Click **File**, then click **Install Extension from VSIX package.**
 16. Paste directory link of extension and click **Install**
 17. Click **Reload Now** on bottom right.